-The Esalen Institute is among the most picturesque oceanside hot spring pools you’ll experience.
-Multiple hot spring pools offer private access and regular cleaning, viewing the Pacific Ocean below.
-If you’re visiting the surrounding Big Sur region for the first time, you’ll see why it is considered by many to be the most stunning part of California.
+The Esalen Institute is among the most picturesque oceanside hot springs you’ll experience.
+Multiple hot pools offer private access and regular cleaning, viewing the Pacific Ocean below.
+If you’re visiting the surrounding Big Sur region for the first time, you’ll see why it is considered by many to be the most stunning part of Southern California.

 These hot springs are part of the luxury experience you’ll pay for at the Esalen Institute.
 This spiritual and educational nonprofit organization offers year-round retreats on yoga, meditation, and other practices.
 Esalen is full-service, so you’ll pay for accommodation and meals at the institute.
 Depending on your package, a stay will cost $500 to $8,000.